The Judging process:

 Claire’s background is in nursing.
 She trained at South Lincolnshire School of Nursing.
 After qualifying Claire worked predominately in cancer and palliative care.

-Director of Nursing/Independent Care Sector Regional Lead, NHS England (North)
+Independent Care Sector Regional Lead, NHS England (North)

 – Kent County Council